 Poker is often seen as a game of luck, skill, and, most famously, bluffing.
 But as any serious player will tell you, poker is much more than outsmarting opponents with a well-timed bluff.
 Behind every decision at the poker table lies a complex blend of mathematics, psychology, and strategic thinking.
+Learning how to play poker involves mastering not just the basic rules but also the strategic elements of probability, game theory, and emotional regulation that define skilled decision-making at the table.
 This article explores the science of decision-making in poker and how players use evidence-based tactics and cognitive psychology to gain an edge.

 Understanding the Role of Probability